SunrayVision/Vision-MSI-Thermal-Control/README.md

 What started as sheer frustration with my laptop's thermal performance has evolved into a functional tool that actually works.

 If you have a different MSI model, the architecture is there - you might just need to modify a few EC addresses.
 The hard part (understanding how MSI's EC works) is already done.

 *From one frustrated MSI Linux user to another - I hope this helps you as much as it helped me.*

+---

+## License Notice

+This project includes installation or helper files originally derived from OpenFreezeCenter, which is licensed under AGPL-3.0.
+To maintain license compatibility, this project is distributed under the **GNU AGPL-3.0 License**.

+All new code (reverse engineering, battery mappings, EC tools, etc.) is original work by Anthonippillai Vincent Nishan.